graze/dal/README.md

 future.
 Wel will continue to use our active record implementation underneith DAL until we decide to remove it completely, at which point DAL will stay put.

+The main interface of DAL mimics the API of Doctrine ORM, with similarly named `getRepository()`, `persist()` and `flush()` methods.
+The repositories exposed through the `getRepository()` method even implement Doctrine's `ObjectRepository`, all with the aim of having a common ground with one of the most feature-complete data mapper libraries for PHP.

 It can be installed in whichever way you prefer, but we recommend [Composer][packagist].
 ```json